CodeLits/langie-api-sdk/README.md

 - 📦 **Lightweight** - Small footprint with no heavy dependencies
 - 🔌 **Composable API** - Use the `useTranslator` composable for reactive translations
 - 🚀 **Flexible Backend** - Connect to any translation service with a compatible API
+- ⚡ **SSR Compatible** - Works seamlessly with Nuxt.js and other SSR frameworks
+- 🔍 **Enhanced UI** - Searchable language dropdowns with flag icons using vue-select

 ## Installation